zxhycxq/reactjs-zh/Docs/reference-dom-elements.md

 ### selected

 The `selected` attribute is supported by `<option>` components.
 You can use it to set whether the component is selected.
-This is useful for building controlled components.
+This is useful for building 受控组件s.

 ### style